For a faster, more profitable home sale

 Yin qualities are female, soft, passive, motherly and dark, while yang qualities are male, hard, exertive and bright.
 The goal is to balance the dark and light, hard and soft, curvy and straight, even geometric and floral patterns when putting together your feng shui home design.
 Sounds a lot like interior design, doesn't it?

-When energy is allowed to flow freely and is focused on where you need it, attaining your goals will just seem easier.
+Attaining your goals will just seem easier when energy is allowed to flow freely and focus where you need it.
 When energy is blocked, life just feels harder.

 For quick feng shui tips for your home, watch the video below by Morris Design.

 The feng shui elements are wood, fire, earth, metal, and water.
-A basic understanding of these elements and how to use them can lead to more positive energy in your life.
+A basic understanding of these elements and how to use them can bring more positive energy to your life.

 A balance between the yang elements, (earth and fire), and the yin elements, (water and metal) will help you to achieve a more harmonious life.

 Clutter is a deep and perplexing energy that can drain your mental and physical health.
 We are all familiar with the illness of hoarding.
-It starts with letting clutter get out of control.
+It can start by letting clutter get out of control.

-Clutter keeps you from doing the things you desire-- you want to get it under control, but don't have the energy, plus you don't know how to start.
+Clutter keeps you from doing the things you desire-- you want to get it under control, but don't have the energy or know how to start.

-Some of us have managed to corral clutter to just a few areas, like tucked away in closets, boxes in the attic or a spare room where we throw things in and quickly shut the door.
+Most of us have corralled clutter to just a few areas; tucked away in closets, boxes in the attic, or a spare room where we throw things in and quickly shut the door.

-Some people have never parked their cars in their garage because they are so crammed with stuff.
-Moving your clutter to another space won't keep it from preying on your mind either.
+There are people who have never parked their car in the garage because it's being used for storage.
+Moving the clutter to another space won't keep it from preying on your mind either.
 It'll just prevent you from moving on.

 Like home staging, feng shui recommends that you declutter, depersonalize, clean and repair.
-Decluttering and ridding yourself of items you have been clinging to will help clear the bad energy from your life and help you move in a positive direction.
+Decluttering and ridding yourself of items you have been clinging to for years will help clear the bad energy from your life and move you in a positive direction.

-Items that hold bad memories for you should be tossed or given away.
-Hold onto those items that make you happy.
+Items that hold bad memories should definitely be tossed or given away.
+Hold onto only those items that make you happy.

 After decluttering, you'll need to clean every part of the house.
-This includes the inside of closets, cabinets and drawers, spider webs on the ceiling, light fixtures, and so on.
+This includes the inside of closets, cabinets and drawers, spider webs on the ceiling, light fixtures, etc.

-Once your house is clean, you may notice areas where repairs are needed.
-If you are trying to sell your home, now is the time to repair or replace anything that is damaged.
+Once clean, you may notice areas where repairs are needed.
+If you're trying to sell your home, now is the time to repair or replace anything that is damaged.
 This will keep buyers from negotiating the price of your house down.

 After decluttering, cleaning and repairing, you should move on to the depersonalizing part of your plan.
-See depersonalizing your home for helpful instructions.
 Once you have accomplished all these steps, you're ready to move on to feng shui home staging.

 "An important tenant to the art of Feng Shui is the energies associated with different colors.
 For example, metals signify withdrawal or reversal, whereas blues and greens have a calming effect.
 When staging your home the mood of a room is an important consideration."
 Quote by Proflowers blogger, Julissa Garcia.

-For more information on which color combinations work best, consult this Feng Shui Color Guide.
+For more information on what color combinations work best, consult this Feng Shui Color Guide.

 The front entry is one of the most important areas of the home.
 Feng shui home design begins at the entrance, because a house absorbs its main energy nourishment through this door.
 The front door is called the “mouth of qi” because this is where energy and qi enters a home.